jhw2167/BO1-Reimagined-expanded/README.md

 ## Credits

 ### Special Thanks
-Jbleezy - BO1-Reimagined scripts and assets and base repository Shippuden1592 - a multitude of useful scripts and assets Utamia - Frequent script and game mod support on Linkermod Discord Treyarc
+- Jbleezy - BO1-Reimagined scripts and assets and base repository
+- Shippuden1592 - a multitude of useful scripts and assets
+- Utamia - Frequent script and game mod support on Linkermod Discord
+- Treyarc - An amzing zombies games and tons of assets

 ### Credits:
 - TescoValueRice - BO2/3 Drops and icons, UGX-Mods Discord